 English Translation of China RoHS 2

 On 15 March, 2018, China’s MIIT officially released “China RoHS2”- Achieving Management Catalogue for the Restriction of Hazardous Substances in Electrical Appliances and Electronic Products (first batch) (hereinafter “Catalogue”)and its Exemption List.
-The regulations will go into effect on 15 March 2019.
+The regulations came into effect on March 15, 2019.
 According to the catalog, the first batch of EEPs following hazardous substances restriction stipulated in RoHS 2 contains:

 ChemLinked has compiled a ChemPedia page to introduce the detailed regulatory compliance for electrical and electronic products: ChemPedia-China RoHS, please check for more detailed requirements.